samsquire/ideas2/README.md

 Ordering food could be a commodity like web server software.
 We need an open source food ordering platform.

-# 67. Communication library for monolith to microservice
+# 67. Stem cell servers and communication libraries for monolith to microservice

 Monoliths can be stem cell servers - they can startup and choose what kind of servers to be.
 When software needs to communicate with a service boundary, it should go through a library.
 The library is configured to transform requests into either method calls, REST calls or MQ messages based on configuration to talk to other deployed instances of the service.